wvanderp/iwf/README.md

 ## Features

-- work with wikidata using classes
+- Work with wikidata using classes
-- request items from wikidata
+- Request items from wikidata
-- upload the changes
+- Upload the changes

 ## Getting Started